 Property Tax Professionals Education

-The Comptroller’s office is required to approve continuing education programs and educational courses for property tax appraisers and tax assessor-collectors (Occupations Code Section 1151.1015).
-The Comptroller may approve publications relating to the appraisal of property and the administration of taxes, including materials published by The Appraisal Foundation (TAF), the International Association of Assessing Officers (IAAO), or other professionally recognized organizations, for use in the administration of property taxes (Tax Code Section 5.05).
+The Texas Comptroller of Public Accounts is required to approve continuing education programs and educational courses for property tax appraisers and tax assessor-collectors (Occupations Code Section 1151.1015).
+The Comptroller's office may approve publications relating to the appraisal of property and the administration of taxes, including materials published by The Appraisal Foundation (TAF), the International Association of Assessing Officers (IAAO), or other professionally recognized organizations, for use in the administration of property taxes (Tax Code Section 5.05).

-Accordingly, programs and courses offered by or through TAF, IAAO and the Appraisal Institute (AI) are approved by the Comptroller.
+Accordingly, programs and courses offered by or through TAF, IAAO and the Appraisal Institute (AI) are approved by the Comptroller's office.
 These programs and courses are not subject to submission for approval until further notice.

-Continuing education programs and educational courses that have not been approved by the Comptroller must be submitted for approval as outlined below.
+Continuing education programs and educational courses that have not been approved by the Comptroller's office must be submitted for approval as outlined below.

 Submit a request for approval of a continuing education program using the Continuing Education Program — Approval Request (PDF, 139 KB) form found on the Comptroller’s Property Tax Assistance Division (PTAD) website a minimum of 30 calendar days prior to the date of the program.
 Supporting materials indicating program content and a timed agenda must be provided.
 A program is a workshop, forum, seminar or other presentation that lasts no more than two days.
 Conference programs must also follow this procedure.

-A program may only deal with the following issues: (1) appraisal procedures and methods; (2) tax assessment and collection; (3) ethics-general; (4) ethics-chief appraiser; (5) laws and rules, including implementation of new legislation; (5) Uniform Standards of Professional Appraisal Practices; (6) customer service; or (7) state-required laws and rules update.
+A program may only deal with the following issues: (1) appraisal procedures and methods; (2) tax assessment and collection; (3) ethics-general; (4) ethics-chief appraiser; (5) laws and rules, including implementation of new legislation; (6) Uniform Standards of Professional Appraisal Practices; (7) customer service; or (8) state-required laws and rules update.
 PTAD will review requests and will approve, deny or ask for more information to make a determination concerning the number of hours for which credit will be given by Texas Department of Licensing and Regulation (TDLR).